hphilpotts/recipesme-react-spa/README.md

 `RecipeDetail.js` component now successfuly recieving Axios requests.
 Next step is formatting details component(s).

+`RecipeIngredients.js` component added - props being passed from parent (RecipeDetail) by mapping over `res.data.ingredients` and storing this in a state to be passed as a prop.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Footer nav icons do not update correctly if user manually navigates to a path.